I-Abhinavv/ScoreMe-Assignment/README.md

 ##  Output

-- Excel file per PDF in the specified output folder.
+- Excel file of PDFs in the specified output folder.
-- Each table is saved as a **separate sheet** in the Excel file.
 - Sheet names indicate the page and order of tables found.

 ---